Followers

 How were they organized?

-Each rifle company would have a captain, 3 lieutenants, 4 sergeants, 4 corporals, a drummer (or horn player), and 68 privates.
-The enlistment period was set at one year - the same as militias.
-The companies were banded into a regiment but until field grade officers (adjutant, quartermaster, commissary, etc.) could be appointed by Congress, the company grades filled in.
-Later these rifle companies would be brigaded under (now colonel) Daniel Morgan into a Rifle Corps.
-As Continental Line regiments began forming that summer, they would typically consist of about eight companies of around forty privates plus officers, sergeants, corporals and drummers.
-But organizations varied widely, especially in the beginning.
+Each rifle company was composed of a captain, three lieutenants, four sergeants, four corporals, a drummer (or horn player), and sixty-eight privates.
+The enlistment period was set at one year, the same as for militias.
+The companies were organized into a regiment, but until Congress could appoint field-grade officers (such as adjutant, quartermaster, and commissary), the company grades were filled in.
+Later, these rifle companies were brigaded under Daniel Morgan (now a colonel) into a Rifle Corps.
+As Continental Line regiments began forming that summer, they typically consisted of about eight companies, each with around forty privates, plus officers, sergeants, corporals, and drummers.
+However, organizations varied widely, especially at the beginning.

 Who would lead the new Army?